+• Co-requisites:

-• Pre-requisites: PARA 1100 - Introduction to Law and Ethics, with a minimum grade of "C".
+PARA 1100 - Introduction to Law and Ethics

 PARA 1125 Criminal Law and Criminal Procedure (3)

 Introduces the student to the basic concepts of substantive criminal law and its procedural aspects with an emphasis on the constitutionally protected rights of the accused in the criminal justice system.
 Topics include: substantive criminal law and procedure and criminal litigation support.